archerzz/azure-sdk-for-net/sdk/metricsadvisor/Azure.AI.MetricsAdvisor/developer.md

 - Grow the SDK to feature equivalence to the current SDK.
 - To confirm feature equivalence, run the existing live tests.

-In this experiment, we have updated configurations in autorest.md, manually added customized codes such as convenient methods for generated DPG methods, models, customized authentication, convenient methods to convert input model to RequestContent and Response to output model.
+In this experiment, we have updated configurations in autorest.md, manually added customized codes such as convenience methods for generated DPG methods, models, customized authentication, helper methods to convert input model to RequestContent and Response to output model.
 In this tutorial, we will explain the step by step process of this experiment.

 ### 1. Update autorest.md